gabriel-logan/community-articles/articles/gabriel-logan/docker-commands-helper.md

 # 📁 6.
 Correct Way to Run the App Container with Absolute Paths

-Assume the app uses absolute paths like:
+If the app uses absolute paths like:

 ```
 /data/app/files